curveball/a12n-server/docs/getting-started.md

 1. NodeJS (version 14 or higher) and `npm`.
 2. `git`.
-3. MySQL, PostgreSQL or Sqlite.
-The latter should only be used for development environments.
+3. MySQL, PostgreSQL or SQLite.
+SQLite is not recommended for production.

 If you are deploying in production, we recommend the